-1. He/she refuses one offer of an interview or one offer of reemployment in the class from which he/she was laid off or displaced;
+- The employee refuses one offer of an interview or one offer of reemployment in the class from which they were laid off or displaced; OR - (2) 24 months have elapsed from the date of layoff or displacement.

-OR

-2. 24 months have elapsed from the date of layoff or displacement.

 A laid off employee's name may also be removed from reemployment lists on evidence that the person cannot be located by postal authorities.